 POLS 1101.
 American Government.
 Designed to give the student a general knowledge of the structure and functions of the government of the United States and Georgia with some time devoted to the study of current events and problems.
 Successful completion of this course satisfies the Georgia legislative requirements for proficiency in United States and Georgia government.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 POLS 2100.
 Introduction to the European Union.
 This course introduces the student to the historical origins and development of the European Union, the EU's governing institutions, the EU's policymaking processes, current EU policies and issues, and EU-US relations.
 The course also constitutes the core offering of the European Union Studies Certificate program.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 (See HIST 2100.)
 3-0-3

 POLS 2200.
 Studies of the European Union.
 The purpose of the course is to provide an indepth analysis on a selected aspect of the study of European Union (EU).
 The course is intended as an Area E. elective for students interested in taking a course in the Online or Study Abroad catalogs of the University System's European Union Center for which the only prerequisite is POLS 1101.
-Prerequisite: ENGL 0989, prior approval of the instructor and successful completion of POLS 1101.
+Prerequisites: Completing or exempting Support-level ENGL; prior approval of the instructor and successful completion of POLS 1101.
 (See HIST 2200) 3-0-3

 POLS 2401.
 Global Issues.
 Examines how and why states act as they do in their contemporary relations.
 Continuing factors such as power, war, ideology, and governmental organizations, and recently emerging influence including supranational organizations, multinational corporations and natural resource allocation are examined.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3